ksd3/rinexpy/native/README.md

 uv pip install -e .
 ```

-This compiles the `_ext` extension and installs the package in editable
+Compiles the `_ext` extension and installs the package in editable
 mode.

 ## License